 A trip to Greece helped shape the global perspectives of Westminster College honors students.
-After studying the ancient world and the changing ideas of Greece justice for a semester, the group of students spent two weeks immersing themselves in the culture and seeing the places they learned about.
+After studying the ancient world and the changing ideas of Greek justice for a semester, the group of students spent two weeks immersing themselves in the culture and seeing the places they learned about.

 Tuesday, October 10, 2017

 After restructuring the Honors Program curriculum upon being named director in 2014, Dr. Bethany Hicok realized that the mind is best developed when students take what they learned in the classroom into the world.
 Therefore, she teamed up with Dr. David Goldberg to give the program a worldly touch by creating an honors course that concluded with a trip to Greece.